 Prof Ravish Nadeem praised Soomro’s contribution in highlighting pluralism, peace and tolerance through his book, which is the need of the hour and sadly ignored by many writers.

 Human rights activist Tahira Abdullah traced the roots of Pakistani cultural diversity in South Asian identity.

 Ms Abdullah’s views were also seconded by the author.
 Mr Soomro said that the South Asian region especially Pakistan had remained the centre of Sufism.
 Sufis have played an important role in making society peaceful and tolerant.

 “The rising tide of extremism and intolerance can be eliminated by promoting Sufism in the country.
 We are the custodian of ancient civilizations of Indus, Harrapa and Mehrgarh where people used to live peacefully.”

 He held the global powers for injecting intolerance and promoting extremism for their political ends.

 The author, however, clarified that wearing certain colours of dresses and amassing wealth is not Sufism.
-Sufism teaches love, harmony, social justice, good behaviour, uprightness in society.
+Sufism teaches love, harmony, social justice, good behaviour, and uprightness in society.

-He said that it is very encouraging to see a movement for the revival of the Punjabi language and promotion of mystic culture in Punjab.
+He said that it is very encouraging to see a movement for the revival of the Punjabi language and the promotion of mystic culture in Punjab.

 He thanked the PAL and organisers of the event and the encouraging comments from the speakers.